Anyone can learn to quilt! The secret is knowing where to start. Here’s a simple set of basics to help you prepare to learn the basics of quilting.

 Cutting Out the Fabric

 If you think choosing fabric is a challenge, making that first cut can equally side-line your quilting ambitions.
 The most basic step in Quilting 101 is how to use a rotary cutter and mat.
 Click here to read my post on How to Get Perfectly Straight Fabric Cuts.
-Then, check out this great Youtube video that compliments the blog post.
 Once you have the right tools and know how to use them, the rest is simple.

 Understanding Quilt Batting